Magnetism in Gemstones

 Brazil, Weak (SI 43)

 Synthetic Padparadscha Sapphire

 Blue gems from all these low-iron areas can have vivid “cornflower” violet-blue colors and very low or undetectable magnetic susceptibilities.
 The rich blue color of these gems is derived primarily from Fe2+-Ti4+ charge transfer rather than from ferrous iron (Fe2+) alone or Fe2+-Fe3+ charge transfer.
-Darker examples with higher iron and greater magnetic susceptibility can also be found in these regions.
-However, a diamagnetic (repel) response during floatation shown by a natural blue Sapphire of moderate to strong color points toward an origin of Sri Lanka, Burma, Tanzania or southern Madagascar.
+Examples with darker blue color, higher iron and greater magnetic susceptibility can also be found in these regions.
+However, a diamagnetic (repel) response during floatation shown by a natural blue Sapphire of medium to dark color points toward an origin of Sri Lanka, Burma, Tanzania or southern Madagascar.
 A weak response from any dark blue Sapphire also points toward an origin of one of these low-iron regions.

 Photo taken at the Los Angeles Museum of Natural History

 The most desirable blue colors in Sapphire are associated with low-iron metamorphic Sapphires, which are mined primarily in Sri Lanka, Burma, Tanzania, and southern Madagascar, with an obscure deposit in Baffin Island, Canada.
 Blue Sapphires from Sri Lanka are often an attractive light blue, and frequently show no magnetic attraction.
 More than a century ago, vivid blue metamorphic Sapphires were actively mined in the now-depleted mines of Kashmir in the Himalayas, and these Kashmir Sapphires set the "gold standard" for blue color.